noxthot/ss22_julia_workshop/README.md

 # Use Variant 2

 We use [Franklin.jl](https://franklinjl.org) to generate the lecture material.
-To do so, simply activate the environment, use Franklin and run the local server:
+To do so, simply activate the environment (in the subfolder `SS22_julia_workshop`), use Franklin and run the local server:
 ```
 activate .
-use Franklin
+useing Franklin
 serve()
 ```